 These first six years represented a period of maturation for EDRC, a journey full of challenges and learning, linked to both development and implementation of projects that contribute to the achievement of the objectives we set for ourselves, and the wish to become an actor of reference in the field of ethnic relations in Romania.
 Our efforts have been directed also to the specialization of human resources and institutional development, the establishment of relations of cooperation and partnership with non-governmental organizations and public institutions, fundraising and diversification of financing sources.
-The priority lines of action for the coming period are to assist public institutions to develop policies that support ethnic minorities, to carry out advocacy campaigns to promote the values of ethnocultural diversity, to be directly involved in the Romanian-Hungarian reconciliation following the French-German model.
+During these years, new partnerships have been established and new priority lines of action have been identified for the upcoming period - to assist public institutions to develop policies that support ethnic minorities, to carry out advocacy campaigns to promote the values of ethnocultural diversity, to develop training programs and become an important resource for the consultancy needs in the field of diversity management.
 We look upon the future with the hope that the experience we gained in the quest of the first three years will help us in the process of institutional consolidation and assertion.